Ndichu/Kenya_GDP_Analysis_and_prediction/README.md

 # Inspiration
 **Why this analysis ?**

 Kenya is the economic, financial, and transport hub of East Africa.
-Kenya’s real GDP growth has averaged over 5% for the last decade.
+Kenya’s real Gross Domestic Product (GDP) growth has averaged over 5% for the last decade.
 Since 2014, Kenya has been ranked as a lower middle income country because its per capita GDP crossed a World Bank threshold.

 Retired President Kenyatta and his former Deputy, now President Ruto, pledged to make economic growth and development a centerpiece of his second administration, focusing on his "Big Four" initiatives of universal healthcare, food security, affordable housing, and expansion of manufacturing.